benbalter/benbalter.github.com/_posts/2014-12-18-geeks-and-suits.md

 ---
 title: Geeks and suits
-description: "There are two types of change agents in the open government/data/source community: geeks and suits, but despite being in an industry built almost exclusively on communications, they never talk to each other"
+description: 'There are two types of change agents in the open government/data/source community: geeks and suits, but despite being in an industry built almost exclusively on communications, they never talk to each other'
 ---

 In the world of government IT, change happens at the hands of two separate, yet equally important groups:  the geeks who build systems and the suits who implement them: